 Procoagulant phospholipids, such as on activated platelets, dramatically increases the affinity of factor X for factor IXa as expressed by a 500-fold decrease of Km.
 Factor VIIIa stimulates the FXa generation more than 1000-fold.
 Altogether this results in efficient catalysis also at the low concentrations of coagulation factors prevailing in blood plasma.

 The physiological triggering of coagulation is most probably caused by the extrinsic pathway whereby factor VII is efficiently activated after complexing with exposed tissue factor (TF) whereupon factor IX and factor X are activated by the factor VIIa/TF complex.
-It is a fact that hemophiliacs bleed severely and thus the clinical evidence clearly show that activation of factor X by the tenase complex is of great importance in vivo.
-There are actually considerable research data to support this.
+It is a fact that hemophiliacs bleed severely and thus the clinical evidence clearly shows that activation of factor X by the tenase complex is of great importance in vivo.
 Thus, the factor VIIa/TF complex is downregulated by TFPI after binding factor Xa and hence continued direct activation of factor X is inhibited.
-Furthermore the activation of factor X by the factor IXa-factor VIIIa pathway is about 50-fold more efficient than the direct FX activation by factor VIIa/TF.
+Furthermore, the activation of factor X by the factor IXa-factor VIIIa pathway is about 50-fold more efficient than the direct FX activation by factor VIIa/TF.